Skip to main content

 </dependencies>

-Set up a local Temporal development Cluster with Temporal CLI
+Set up a local Temporal Service for development with Temporal CLI

-The fastest way to get a development cluster running on your local machine is to use Temporal CLI.
+The fastest way to get a development version of the Temporal Service running on your local machine is to use Temporal CLI.

-Temporal CLI is a tool for interacting with a Temporal Cluster from the command-line interface, but it includes a self-contained distribution of the Temporal Server and Web UI as well.
+Temporal CLI is a tool for interacting with the Temporal Service from the command-line interface.
+It includes a self-contained distribution of the Temporal Service and Web UI as well which you can use for local development.

 Install Temporal CLI on your local machine using the following instructions for your platform.

-To manually install Temporal CLI, download the version for your architecture:
+To install Temporal CLI, download the version for your architecture:

 Once you've downloaded the file, extract the downloaded archive and add the temporal binary to your PATH by copying it to a directory like /usr/local/bin.